-- Availability.
+Availability.
 In terms of availability, the existing corpora range from private, partially public, to completely public.
 As displayed in Table 1, most existing SMS corpora are private access.
-Without a doubt privacy and non-disclosure issues are the underlying reasons.
+Without a doubt privacy and non-disclosure issues are the underlying cause.
 On one hand, it is the responsibility of researchers to protect the contributors' privacy and the easiest way to achieve the aim is by not making the corpus public (Dürscheid and Stark, 2011).
-On the other hand, researchers may not be able to get the consent from contributors to release the corpus or be restricted by the rules of their institution's Institutional Review Board (IRB) (Sotillo, 2010).
+On the other hand, researchers may not be able to get the consent from contributors to release the corpus or be restricted by the rules of their university's IRB (Institutional Review Board) (Sotillo, 2010).

-We define partially public corpora as corpora that are not immediately freely accessible, and require initiative on the part of the scholar to secure.
+We define partially public corpora as corpora that are not immediately freely accessible, and require some type of initiative on the part of the scholar to secure.
 The two partially public corpora are the Belgium Corpus (Fairon and Paumier, 2006) and Swiss Corpus (Dürscheid and Stark, 2011), collected by two sub-projects of sms4science.
 The former was distributed as a Microsoft Access database on a CD-ROM and is purchasable but restricted to bona fide research purposes only.
 The latter corpus is browsable online for researchers and students, but not downloadable as an entire corpus.
 Online browsing is very convenient for reading a few SMS without the need to parse the raw data, but makes it difficult to obtain all the SMS for serious corpus study.
 We feel that this limits the potential studies that could employ the corpus.

 Completely public corpora are freely, immediately and wholly accessible.
-Shortis (2001) published 202 English SMS as a webpage Other public corpora were released as a file for freely downloading but vary in the file format.
-Both the German Corpus (Schlobinski et al., 2001) and HKU Corpus (Bodomo, 2010) were released in Portable Document Format (.pdf), while the IIT Corpus (Choudhury et al., 2007) and our aforementioned 2004 NUS SMS Corpus were released as text and XML files, respectively.
+Shortis (2001) published 202 English SMS as a webpage9.
+Although the corpus is not directly downloadable as a file, we still consider it as public as all of the messages are displayed on the single web page.
+Other public corpora were released as a file for freely downloading but vary in the file format.
+Both the German Corpus (Schlobinski et al., 2001)10 and HKU Corpus (Bodomo, 2010)11 were released in Portable Document Format (.pdf), while the IIT Corpus (Choudhury et al., 2007) 12 and our aforementioned 2004 NUS SMS Corpus13 were released as text and XML files, respectively.
 The HKU Corpus is the only corpus containing about 140 Chinese language messages, but these mix English words, as may often be the case in Hong Kong.
 Strictly speaking, there is no pure, Mandarin Chinese SMS corpus in the public domain.

-Another public corpus is 9/11 pager messages released by Wikileaks in 2009 with over half million messages.
+Another public corpus is 9/11 pager messages released by Wikileaks in 200914 with over half million messages.
 The intercepts cover a 24 hours surrounding the September 11th, 2001 attacks, ranging from exchanges among office departments, to fault reporting of computers as the World Trade Center collapsed.
 A few research studies have been conducted on this 9/11 corpus.
 Back et al. (2010) investigated the emotional timeline of the messages and analyzed the negative reaction to 9/11 terrorist attacks.
-Back et al. (2011)
+Back et al. (2011) also used automatic algorithms and human judgment to identify 37,606 social messages from the original corpus, and rated the degree of anger in the timeline.
+Although 37,606 messages is quite a large corpus, most of the intercepts are limited to people's reaction to that terrorism event.
+Such topically-focused pager messages cannot replace a general collection SMS messages, thus the corpus is not suitable for most SMS related studies.